-Confirming customer reservations is critical for many restaurants given the cost associated with a leaving a table vacant during service period.
+Confirming customer reservations is critical for many restaurants and cafes given the cost associated with a leaving a table vacant during service period.
 Traditionally, hostesses or management might allocate several hours to call customers prior to arrival to confirm the reservation.
 This method can be both inefficient and labour intensive when the majority of customers do not answer their phones and require ‘call-backs’.
 The potential costs not only include an investment of time but perhaps more importantly, the cost of a missed seating if the customer does not answer their phone and forgets their booking.

 The cost of sending an SMS alert or reminder is just a few cents and the likelihood that it will be opened is 98%.
 Once SMS has been integrated into the restaurants’ point of sale software, the process can be easily automated thus minimising labour costs.

 They say if something sounds too good to be true, it probably is.
-When it comes to the synergy between restaurant management and SMS, however, we think we’ve found an exception!
+When it comes to the synergy between management and SMS, however, we think we’ve found an exception!